Generalized Linear Models (GLMs) for Complex Surveys in Python

 Logistic regression is used when the outcome variable is binary (0/1), such as whether a household is below the poverty line.
 It models the log-odds of the outcome as a linear combination of the predictors.

-Model the likelihood of a household being poor (pov_status) using household size (hhsize) and number of rooms (rooms) as continuous predictors, and urban/rural status (urbrur) as a categorical predictor:
+Model the likelihood of a household being poor using household size and rooms as continuous predictors, and urban/rural and tenure as categorical predictors:

 logit_model = hld_sample.glm.fit(